 - Discuss results openly (without pointing fingers)

-This kind of structure helps teams not only to respond to survey results but also to grow.
+This kind of structure helps teams do more than respond but it also helps them grow.

 Teams with low engagement scores gained the most from working with their results.